 The preservation of elemental identity within a compound-as a result of the selfattention mechanism-also enables CrabNet to generate property predictions in a way that is unique to other approaches.
-Typically, one would collapse element information into a single vector, and use that to generate the property prediction.
-In contrast, CrabNet uses each element's vector (resulting from the attention process) to directly predict the element's contribution to the property.
+Typically, element information of a given compound is collapsed into a single vector first and then used to generate the property prediction.
+In contrast, CrabNet uses each element's vector representation to directly predict the element's contribution to the property prediction.
 Figure 3a shows the average contributions from each element for a CrabNet model trained on AFLOW_bulk_modulus data.
 The darker colored elements contribute more towards a compound's bulk modulus value.
 Alternatively, elements can be visualized individually using their specific per-element contributions.
 In 3b we show distribution plots for lithium and tungsten's contributions to bulk modulus.
 From these plots, we can see that CrabNet expects lithium to contribute little to overall bulk modulus, whereas it expects tungsten to contribute largely.
-The visualizations from Figure 3 match closely-and reinforce-expectations regarding which elements most influence bulk modulus.
+The visualizations from Figure 3 match closely-and reinforce-expectations regarding which elements most influence bulk modulus behavior in a compound.
 Exploration of data in this manner hints at first steps towards model interpretability of CrabNet.
 We expect these types of property visualizations to be useful for exploring and verifying model and element behavior in detail.

-Figure 3: Average contribution of all elements to Bulk Modulus predictions, computed from the AFLOW_bulk_modulus dataset. (a) Plotted on a periodic table. (b) Plotted on histograms showing the per-element contribution amounts of Li and W, respectively.
+Figure 3: Average contribution of all elements to bulk modulus predictions, computed from the AFLOW_bulk_modulus dataset, (a) plotted on a periodic table and (b) plotted on histograms showing the per-element contribution amounts of Li and W, respectively.
 The darker colored elements in the periodic table contribute more towards a compound's bulk modulus value.

-Finally, with per-element contributions in mind, we can demonstrate changes to CrabNet's expected material property behavior as a function of composition.
+Finally, with per-element contributions in mind, we can demonstrate changes to CrabNet's expected material property behavior as a function of chemical composition.
 To do this, we consider a normalized chemical system consisting of atoms A and B, in the form of A_xB{1-x} .
 We then generate property predictions for all $x \in \{0.0, 0.02, ..., 1.0\}$.
-In Figure 4, we visualize the behavior of Si_xO{1-x} when predicting band gap with a model trained on the OQMD_Bandgap data.
+In Figure 4, we visualize CrabNet's behavior when predicting band gap of the Si_xO{1-x} system using a model trained on the aflow___Egap data.